jlaroche/Documentation-en/docs/Data_Standardization/ontology.md

 Most ontologies were created after the web itself, and as inter-agency collaborative open source projects, many are still evolving, taking on new terms and deprecating archaic ones, refining their own domain(s) of content, and handing terms over to other ontologies for more focuse curation, and visa versa.
 The sociotechnical complexity of locating or building fit-for-purpose ontology resources can be frustrating, and we discuss metrics for success here too.

 ## Advantages of ontology format
-Our data standardization writeup has explained the need for a kind of structured vocabulary with features that make it reusable, infrastructure friendly, and semantically precise.
+Our data standardization writeup has explained the need for kinds of structured vocabulary covering agriculture and related domains with features that make them reusable, infrastructure friendly, and semantically precise.
 Ontologies, combined with some curational best-practices, have these features built-in in a way that other structured vocabulary formats can't match.
 Not all ontologies are created equal, and there are dead ones, and incomplete or very poorly designed ones.
 Consequently, ontology collaboratives such as the OBO Foundry have created [curational principles](https://obofoundry.org/principles/fp-000-summary.html) to enable recognition of gold standard ontologies.
 We will also mention some other structured vocabulary formats like the common Simple Knowledge Organization System [SKOS](https://en.wikipedia.org/wiki/Simple_Knowledge_Organization_System) that though logically and/or semantically lax, may be useful since they have institutionally-backed resources, and meet the needs of library science style category indexes, like the [AGROVOC](https://www.fao.org/agrovoc/) agricultural concepts, definitions and relationships vocabulary.

 A good ontology should be: